 Instead, Morris recommends going with Nintendo Switch, which has a wide range of family-friendly options because of Nintendo’s wide range of offerings generally.
 Nintendo Switch also offers a more nuanced parental control feature.
 The PS4, for example, has rather limiting parental controls, despite being the best-selling console on the market currently.
 Morris points out that parents have to set “blanket” limits on gaming, meaning you can’t make one exception for a game rated T for Teen even if you deem it appropriate.

 Nintendo Switch, on the other hand, offers you some flexibility with granting exceptions for certain games and even allows you to limit playtime for kids.
 Even better, it’s user-friendly, so even non-gaming parents can play.
 But many kid-friendly Switch games are fun for the whole family.
-Here are a few that can get the whole family together:
+Here are a few that won’t bore adults.

 LEGO Disney Pixar’s The Incredibles